allenkg/chatbot/README.md

 ```
   npm install
 ```
-In this project I used json-server to simulate API connecetion.
+In this project I used json-server to simulate API connection.

 Please install json-server
 ```